quarterback/maybe-not-now/src/routes/index.md

 <h3>Coaching</h3>

-Ron has directed tennis programs at summers camps throughout New England, and coached collegiate and high school programs over the past two decades in Colorado, Illinois, Oregon and Wyoming.
-Since 2019, he's coached varsity HS tennis in Oregon where he's led the Catlin Gabel Girls Tennis Program to back-to-back District Championships and their first 4A-1A Girls State championship since 2016.
-(He also coached college debate for a spell too, but doesn't miss it.)
+<p>Ron has directed tennis programs at summers camps throughout New England, and coached collegiate and high school programs over the past two decades in Colorado, Illinois, Oregon and Wyoming.
+Since 2019, he's coached varsity HS tennis in Oregon.
+In 2022, he led the Catlin Gabel Girls Tennis Program to their first 4A-1A Girls State championship after also claiming two straight District titles during the pandemic-shortened seasons.
+He was named 2022 District Girls Coach of the Year.
+He's coached 7 All-state selections, 12 All-District and 3 individual district champions.

-<li>2022 OSAA 4A/3A/2A/1A Girls Tennis State Champions (Catlin Gabel School)<br></li>
-<li>2022 District Girls Tennis Coach of the Year<br></li>
-<li>2021 & 2022 District Champions, 2x League Championships (20-0 in league play since 2019)<br></li>
-<li>12x All-District selections (2021-22), 4x individual district champions <br></li>
-<li>2019 OSAA All-State Academic Team (Oregon City HS)<br></p>
+(He also coached college debate for a spell too, but doesn't miss it.)</p>

 <h3>Connect</h3>
 <a href="mailto:contact@ronbronson.com">Email</a>